openmainframeproject/tac/index.md

 Working groups may be formed by the TAC to focus on specific areas of technical interest or need within {{ site.foundation_name }}.
 They report to the TAC which remains responsible for any formal decisions or voting matters.

-Below are the project and working groups supported by the TAC, listed by [project stage](process/lifecycle)
+Below are the projects and working groups supported by the TAC, listed by [project stage](process/lifecycle)

 {%- include projectlist.html -%}